Freienbach: Geography

 Freienbach has an area, As of 2006, of 13.8 km2.
 Of this area, 40.7% is used for agricultural purposes, while 23.8% is forested.
 Of the rest of the land, 31% is settled (buildings or roads) and the remainder (4.5%) is non-productive (rivers, glaciers or mountains).

-The municipality is located on Lake Zurich and stretches from the lake (elevation 406 m) to the Etzel mountain (elevation 1098 m).
-It consists of the villages of Freienbach, Pfäffikon (not to be confused with Pfäffikon in the canton of Zurich), Wilen, Bäch, Hurden (located on the Seedamm) and the two islands of Lützelau and Ufenau (Ufnau).
+The municipality is located on Lake Zurich, including its upper section known as Obersee, and stretches from the lake (elevation 406 m) to the Etzel mountain (elevation 1098 m).
+It consists of the villages of Freienbach, Pfäffikon (not to be confused with Pfäffikon in the canton of Zurich), Wilen, Bäch, Hurden (located on the Hurden Peninsula) and the two islands of Lützelau and Ufenau (Ufnau).